Eruption of Mount Vesuvius in 79 AD: Magnetic studies

 The variable temperature of the first surge was due to interaction with the buildings.
 Any population remaining in structural refuges could not have escaped, as gases of incinerating temperatures surrounded the city.
 The lowest temperatures were in rooms under collapsed roofs.
 These were as low as 100 C, the boiling point of water.
 The authors suggest that elements of the bottom of the flow were decoupled from the main flow by topographic irregularities and made cooler by introducing turbulent ambient air.
 In the second surge, the irregularities were gone, and the city was as hot as the surrounding environment.

 During the last surge, which was very dilute, an additional 1 metre of deposits fell over the region.

-The Two Plinys
+The two Plinys

-The only surviving eyewitness account of the event consists of two letters by Pliny the Younger, who was 17 at the time of the eruption, to the historian Tacitus and written some 25 years after the event.
+The only surviving eyewitness account of the event consists of two letters by Pliny the Younger, who was 17 at the time of the eruption, written to the historian Tacitus some 25 years after the event.
 Observing the first volcanic activity from Misenum across the Bay of Naples from the volcano, approximately 29 km away, Pliny the Elder (Pliny the Younger's uncle) launched a rescue fleet and went himself to the rescue of a personal friend.
 His nephew declined to join the party.
 One of the nephew's letters relates what he could discover from witnesses of his uncle's experiences.
 In a second letter, the younger Pliny details his own observations after the departure of his uncle.